microsoft/azurelinux/toolkit/docs/building/building.md

 sudo make go-tools REBUILD_TOOLS=y
 ```

+This will gather the required go modules, compile the shared modules and all tools, and run all unit tests.
+There is a summary of the go tools here: [Go Tools](../how_it_works/1_initial_prep.md#go-tools-1)

 When developing the tools it can be useful to invoke the automatic formatter with:

 ```bash
 sudo make go-tidy-all
 ```

+Detailed background on the go tool building process can be found in [Go Tools Compiling](../how_it_works/5_misc.md#go-tools-compiling)

 ## Building Everything From Scratch